 Since 2001, Minnesota Public Radio has partnered with American Public Media to record and premiere Abbie’s annual Christmas carol (composed in the tradition of her great uncle Alfred Burt) to an estimated audience of 800,000 listeners each year.
 National Public Radio and Public Radio International have aired her performances by the Dale Warland Singers, Philadelphia Singers and The Rose Ensemble in national broadcasts.
 In 2011, Abbie’s song cycle “Nattsager (Nightsongs)” was featured by NPR Music and New York’s WQXR Public Radio as an example of 21st century music being written by the top 100 Composers Under 40.

 Abbie’s music is represented on 25 commercially-available recordings, and is published by G. Schirmer, Graphite Publishing, and Kjos, among others.
-A strong proponent of small business and cooperative models, she is a founding member of the Independent Music Publishers Cooperative and runs her own company, Abbie Betinis Music Co.
-LLC, which now publishes and distributes her sheet music internationally.
+A strong proponent of small business and cooperative models, she is President of the Independent Music Publishers Cooperative and runs her own company, Abbie Betinis Music Co.
+LLC, which publishes and distributes her sheet music internationally.

 Abbie holds a B.A. in music with a linguistics concentration from St. Olaf College, and M.A. in music composition from the University of Minnesota where her primary teacher was Judith Lang Zaimont.
 She has also done post-graduate work on scholarship from the European American Musical Alliance in Paris, France, studying harmony and counterpoint in the tradition of Nadia Boulanger with faculty from The Juilliard School and the École Normale de Musique de Paris.